Even when you have a fantastic video, you need a way to translate views into leads. Wistia’s customizations allow you to do exactly that.

 The above options create a Turnstile that will appear at the beginning of the video and ask for the viewer’s name and email.
 It’ll also give them the option to skip and not enter their information:

 After they enter the information or hit skip, the video will begin.
 Easy.
-As always, you can get all the guidance you need on how to use Timeline Actions in our Help Center.
+As always, you can get all the guidance you need on how to use these actions in our Help Center.

 Just as with Calls to Action, you have three options for your Turnstile placement: pre-, mid-, or post-roll.